 Teenagers are also greatly affected by the general culture of work and education in society today.
 Back in the day, teenagers were much more willing to work at a young age.
 In fact, they not only were willing to work, but they actually oftentimes worked specifically to help support their families.
-Teenagers today on the other hand are brought up believing that there is need for them to work, instead relying on their parents for an allowance to fund their impulsive purchases.
+Teenagers today on the other hand have a much more rigorous educational system which takes up too much time in their schedules for them to also squeeze in part-time work.
+So instead of working, they rely on their parents for an allowance to fund their impulsive purchases.
 And for the teenagers that do work while in high school, they often do so because their parents explicitly don’t provide them with an allowance, or because their allowance just isn’t “enough” for them.

 In short, raising teenagers is not a walk in the park by any means.
 This is in part due to the rise of social media and the internet, as well as a shift in cultural values that directly relate to teenagers specifically.
 As easy as it may have felt raising your children when they were younger, it may feel equally as difficult raising them as teenagers.
 However, when it is all said and done, and your teenagers have finally grown up, it will definitely all be worth it.